korjavin/tw2dynalist/README.md

    - You'll find your Client ID and Client Secret under "OAuth 2.0 Client ID and Client Secret"
    - Make sure to save these values as they will be needed to configure the bot

+## OAuth 2.0 Authorization Flow

+This application uses OAuth 2.0 with PKCE (Proof Key for Code Exchange) for secure authentication:

+1. **First Run**: When you run the app for the first time, it will:
+   - Start a local callback server (default: http://localhost:8080/callback)
+   - Generate a secure authorization URL
+   - Display the URL for you to visit in your browser

+2. **Browser Authorization**:
+   - Visit the provided URL in your browser
+   - Authorize the application with your Twitter account
+   - Twitter will redirect back to the callback server automatically

+3. **Token Storage**:
+   - The app receives the authorization code via the callback
+   - Exchanges it for an access token automatically
+   - Stores the token and user info in `token.json` for future use

+4. **Subsequent Runs**:
+   - Uses the stored token without requiring re-authorization
+   - Automatically refreshes tokens when needed

-6. Additional requirements:
+## Additional Requirements

 - Ensure your Twitter account has the necessary permissions to access the API
 - For production use, you may need to apply for Elevated access to the Twitter API
 - The app uses Twitter API v2 endpoints with OAuth 2.0 User Context authentication

 ## Getting Dynalist API Token